Farof/todo/Readme.md

   * server sync ?
   * internationalization ?

 Feel free to suggest features and fill issues.
-Any kind of constructive feedback is appreciated.
+Any kind of constructive feedback and code review is appreciated.

 license